EthanWoe/A-Month-Of-Lunches/powershell/4th_edition/chapter4/overview.md

 # General Overview
-* This chapter was pretty good I thought.
-I find it hard to read and i see myself going back to it to reference during the lab as its hard for me to learn by just reading it.
-But this Lab and the chapter are good skills to know as it is mostly about learning how to search and find awnsers. for yourself.
+* After yesterrdays lab this lab was way easier I could use the question to guide me to what the awnser is and read the documentation to find what specific command i needed to preform the task given.
+Overall I feel good about it and it feels satisfying doing these myself.
 # Lab 4

 ### 1. Display a list of running processes.